 The OeAD in figures

-315 employees at the OeAD locations in Austria and abroad advise, support and connect people and institutions in education, science, research and culture.
+More than 340 employees (2022) at the OeAD locations in Austria and abroad advise, support and connect people and institutions in education, science, research and culture.

 7 OeAD international cooperation offices: The OeAD has a network of seven international cooperation offices in priority regions of Austrian education and science cooperation, namely in the EU's neighbouring countries to the east (Russia, Ukraine, Republic of Moldova), the Western Balkan countries (regional offices Tirana and Sarajevo) and China (Shanghai).